focustense/easymod/NPC Bundler/Backlog.md

 ## Near-term (0.9 / Beta)

+- Detect when previous merge is already in the load order/mods.
 - Moar Mugshots
 - Report missing plugins in build checks
   - i.e. if a specific plugin was supposed to have been chosen by Profile load